-New utility infrastructure including electrical, communication, and other forms shall be located underground.
+New utility infrastructure, including electrical, communication, and other forms, shall be located underground.
+Single-family development is excluded from this requirement.

 e.
 Maintenance

 Property owners shall be responsible for the maintenance of sidewalks adjacent to their properties per Terre Haute City Ordinance 6-160.
 Attention to the maintenance of sidewalks, landscaping, lighting, parking, fences and walls prevents decline, protects investment, and increases the perception of safety.